MPEGGroup/HapticReferenceSoftware/doc/coding_style.md

 * gcc-10.x
 * clang-11.x

 By default, CMake is configured to run [**clang-tidy**](https://clang.llvm.org/extra/clang-tidy/) and will raise errors, if any, at compilation time.
+The list of tests is configured in *.clang-tidy* file.
+Please refer to the [official website](https://clang.llvm.org/extra/clang-tidy/checks/list.html) for more details.
+The tests can be locally disabled in cmake but they will be checked before a branch merge by the software coordinator.

 ## Some recommendations for a better coding style
 ### Variable declaration